-With the countdown to Star Wars: The Force Awakens nearing its conclusion (the most anticipated movie of all time opens Friday, December 18), cartoonist Berkeley Breathed gets in on the madness.
-He’s released these two Star Wars-themed images, one a Bloom County-fied movie poster and another a variant cover for a Star Wars comic book.
-Will there be more?
-We don’t know, but you will if you follow Berkeley Breathed’s Bloom County 2015 on Facebook.
+As the countdown to Star Wars: The Force Awakens, which was then the most anticipated movie of all time, was nearing its conclusion, cartoonist Berkeley Breathed got in on the madness.
+He released these two Star Wars-themed images, one a Bloom County-fied movie poster and another a variant cover for a Star Wars comic book.
+If you’re a Breathed/Bloom County fan, you must follow Berkeley Breathed’s Bloom County on Facebook.

 On Facebook, Breathed explained the comic book cover: